 There’s no question that first-party data represents the “gold standard” of all the options available to marketers today.
 Since the chain of custody remains intact, there are no privacy concerns related to the data, which originates directly from consumers already familiar with the brand, therefore it’s typically the highest performing activation of all media programs.

 As privacy concerns grow around second- and third-party data alternatives, first-party data—specifically PII (personally identifiable information)—is set to explode in popularity for high-performing brands.
-As you look ahead to 2020 and beyond, here’s what you need to know about the data you’re collecting, including major trends, and how you can adapt, prepare, and get ahead of the curve.
+As you look ahead, here’s what you need to know about the data you’re collecting, including major trends, and how you can adapt, prepare, and get ahead of the curve.

 Why Is PII-Based Data the Best Option?